-In many ways, mobile app development can transform business operations, and the final product is an engaging and effective way to interact with consumers.
-Over time, millions of smart, well-designed apps have given businesses the opportunity to accomplish what was previously unimaginable; however, challenges arise when you have an exceptional idea, but lack the skill set to make it a reality.
+In many ways, mobile app development can transform business operations by delivering an engaging and effective way to interact with consumers.
+Over time, millions of smart, well-designed apps have allowed businesses to accomplish what was previously unimaginable; however, challenges arise when you have an exceptional idea, but lack the skill set to make it a reality.
 For this reason, many enterprises choose to outsource app development rather than designating development to their internal teams.

 While there are distinct advantages to hiring a development firm, there are also challenges, and all too often, enterprises make several common mistakes when choosing a third-party partner.
-This post will explain how to outsource development, as well as how to go about selecting a firm that is the best fit for your project.
+This post will explain how to effectively outsource development.
+Additionally, the article will detail how to go about selecting a firm that aligns with your business goals and values.

-When it comes to app development, enterprises have many items to consider, the first being who is going to work on the project?
+When it comes to app development, enterprises have many items to consider, the first being deciding who is going to work on the project.

 The demand for mobile app development services is growing almost five times faster than internal IT organizations’ ability to deliver them.

-As with any internal team, there will always be a limit on what can be accomplished in a given time.
-If your enterprise has numerous projects on the go, outsourcing may be the best option to guarantee your project is prioritized properly.
+As with any internal team, there will always be a limit on what can be accomplished within a given time.
+If your enterprise has numerous projects on the go, outsourcing may be the best option to guarantee proper prioritization.

 Outsourcing development, or supplementing your existing team with mixed sourcing is an efficient way to leverage specific skills that are in short supply.
 If you don’t necessarily need full-time developers, outsourcing allows you to tap into skills as required.

 There are some risks involved when developing an app entirely in-house.
-The success of your product falls entirely on the skill set of your internal team, and you risk wasting time and money if you aren’t adequately prepared.
+The success of your product falls solely on the skill set of your internal team, and without adequate preparation, you risk wasting time and money.

 The scalability of your team is also a significant risk to consider.
 If your project scope grows, or more projects arise, will your team be able to deliver on time?
 Will the team be able to adapt to changes, or are you facing an ever-growing backlog with a budget to match?